alikureishy/SDC-advanced-lane-lines/README.md

 ### Design

-The following sections discuss the implemented components/algorithms of this project.
-Each component's configuration is illustrated for further clarity.
-The goal of the configuration sections below was to separate the user-configurable parts from the actual code, though basic familiarity with JSON files would still be expected of any user.
+The following sections discuss the implemented components/algorithms of this project, categorized by the functionality they target -- vehicle detection vs lane finding -- with the exception of the 'Pipeline' itself which is discussed first.
+Each component's configuration is illustrated for further clarity as well.
+The goal of the configuration (as excerpted below) was to separate the user-configurable parts from the actual code, though basic familiarity with JSON files would still be expected of any user.
 A look at the configuration should serve as a convenient segue into the implementation details.

 #### Pipeline
 This lays out the processor pipeline that each frame is put through prior to being returned to the user for lane visualization.
 Each processor supports a 'ToPlot' setting that dictates whether the illustrations produced by the processor are to be displayed to the user, or whether they are to be kept silent.
 In essence, it serves as a sort of 'silencing' flag ('0' indicating silence).